PyPSOM/toolkit/README.md

 # toolkit
-The repository of the toolkit code to generate the resources to run the PSOM model
+The repository of the toolkit code to generate the resources to run the PSOM model.